VW and Audi key/remote, and immobilizer theft deterrent system information and troubleshooting

 -If you have a car built after 05/01 (about model year 2001-2002), you should have remote #2, it is either VW# 1j0 959 753 am or 1j0 959 753 dc

-Problems that are NOT related to the immobilizer system
+Problems that are NOT related or caused by the immobilizer system

 -If the starter does not engage or the engine does not "turn over" at all, this is not an immobilizer problem.
-For mk3 and mk4 cars, see 1000q: starter FAQ.
+You probably have an ignition switch or starter problem.
+For mk3 and mk4 cars, see 1000q: starter FAQ and troubleshooting.
 For mk4 Passat, see 1000q: B5 Passat starter fix.
 For mk5 Jetta or Golf, see 1000q: mk5 starter.

--If your car shuts off more than 3 seconds after engine start it has nothing to do with the immobilizer as explained earlier.
+-If your car shuts off more than 3 seconds after engine start it has nothing to do with the immobilizer.
+The immobilizer shuts the engine off in the 1st second.

--The chip inside the key does not have a battery or other internal electricity source because it is an RFID chip and is "excited" by the antenna around the ignition switch.
+-The chip inside the key does not have a battery or other internal electricity source.
+It's an RFID chip and is "excited" by the antenna around the ignition switch.
 Shaking the key or changing the remote fob's battery will not fix any problem with the immobilizer.
+Just look at the pictures above - there are no batteries for the immobilizer chip.

--It has nothing to do with opening or unlocking the doors.
-The immobilizer will not be activated by the alarm system; it only has to do with keeping the engine running after a second after starting it.
+-The immobilizer system has nothing to do with opening or unlocking the doors.
+The immobilizer will not be activated by the alarm system - the alarm system affects the starter.
+The immobilizer's ONLY action is allowing the engine to stay running a second after starting it.

 More detailed information below is separated into immo-2 and immo-3 sections because they have different procedures.
 I'm working on an immo-4 section, please refer to immo-3 and your bentley manual for now.
 Remember, to work with the immobilizer, you MUST have a vag-com/VCDS tool.
 You cannot use a generic code scanner, you must use a VCDS cable.
 You can only use an emergency start without a VCDS and even then you must know the SKC code.